 |Labour Day||Monday, September 5 |

 |Christmas Day||Monday, December 26|

 |New Year's Day (2017)||Monday, January 2|

 The Ontario Energy Board reviews the TOU rates based on electricity market prices over the previous six months as well as its forecast of future electricity prices over the next year.

 TOU rates reflect the fact that the cost to provide electricity changes throughout the day.
 When demand is low, less expensive sources of electricity are used.
 When demand rises, more expensive forms of electricity production are called upon, making prices higher.

 How can I manage my Time-of-Use bill?

 Simply login to

 My Account to see how much electricity your household consumes during each TOU period of the day.
 You will find easy-to-understand graphs of your usage for hourly, daily, weekly and monthly time periods.
 There are plenty of tools and tips to help you manage your household energy consumption, set consumption and energy cost alerts, and predict your next bill.
-Sign up today and join the close to 60,000 Horizon Utilities customers who have access to their information on-line.
+Sign up today and join the close to 60,000 Alectra Utilities customers who have access to their information on-line.